This is most recent syllabus. Your final syllabus will be given during your first day of class

 Service Learning Project Description

-You will apply classroom knowledge of Italian and American wine industries to a service learning project with Terre Margaritelli Winery, an eco-friendly Umbrian wine producer with international exportation.
-After a company visit, you will work on specific projects designed around the needs and goals of the winery, informed by market analysis, research on exportation and competitors, and potential for company expansion.
+You will apply classroom knowledge of Italian and American wine industries to a service learning project with a local winery.
+After a company visit, you will work on specific projects designed around the needs and goals of the winery, informed by a market analysis, research on exportation and competitors, and potential for company expansion.
 The final course project will require you to prepare a product proposal for the winery with assistance from the professor, an enologist and wine marketer.
+At the end of the semester, you will present your project to the Umbra community.

 Mandatory course reader and business case studies

-You will take a day trip to the Terre Margaritelli Winery where you will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.
+You will take a day trip to the winery where you will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.